pedronahum/x10-swifty/README.md

 ---

 **Have fun!** This is a learning/testing ground to make X10 concepts feel truly *Swifty* and pragmatic for modern ML/edge scenarios.

+## Top priority

+### P0 scope (what to do next, in small PR‑sized chunks)

+#### P0.1 — Minimal IREE runtime shim (CPU first)

+Add a guarded C target x10InteropIREEC that dynamically loads the IREE runtime library and wraps just what we need:

+load a VMFB from bytes → runtime module handle

+create a runtime instance + device (driver local-task for CPU)

+create a context

+prepare inputs/outputs (tensor→iree_hal_buffer_view)

+invoke entry by name

+read back outputs into host memory

+Expose a tiny Swift wrapper IREEVM that mirrors those calls safely.

+Acceptance: new test IREEBackendRuntimeExecuteTests (guarded by X10_IREE_RUNTIME=1) runs the add example end‑to‑end without spawning a process; all existing tests remain green.

+#### P0.2 — Switch IREEBackend.execute to runtime (with CLI fallback)

+In IREEBackend.execute, if X10_IREE_RUNTIME=1 (or CompileOptions.flags["iree_runtime"]=true):

+Fetch VMFB bytes from IREEExecutableRegistry.

+Load the module via the runtime wrapper.

+Marshal inputs from Buffer → iree_hal_buffer_view (copy for CPU now).

+Invoke, extract outputs, return Buffers (host‑backed for now).

+Otherwise, keep the current CLI path.
+It’s great for debugging and for developers without the runtime libs installed.

+Acceptance: runtime and CLI paths produce identical results for the add example (compare bytes).

+#### P0.3 — Backend selection polish + diagnostics

+Teach BackendPicker to prefer the runtime path if available: X10_BACKEND=iree + X10_IREE_RUNTIME=1.

+Add Diagnostics.executeCalls{.ireeRuntime,.ireeCLI} counters so we can see what’s being exercised.

+Update README with a short “runtime vs CLI” section and env toggles.

+Acceptance: counters visible in tests; docs updated.

+## P1 immediately after

+LRU cache + version salt
+Cap entries by count/bytes; add a salt (e.g., backend type + toolchain string) to invalidate stale execs automatically.

+Symbolic shapes / bucketing (pragmatic first cut)
+Let ShapeKey encode “known/dynamic” dims (Int?) and bucket ranges (e.g., 224–256) for common workloads.
+Emit deterministic fingerprints from IR + bucketing metadata.

+Strict barrier mode
+Keep materialize() async; add strict mode (env or option) that throws with a source‑mapped note when we sync in hot paths.
+Increment Diagnostics.forcedEvaluations.

+## P2: edge & ergonomics

+IREE Metal/Vulkan targets + AOT packaging:
+Allow X10_IREE_TARGET=metal|vulkan-spirv; add a tiny tool to embed vmfb in app bundles (resources or Swift literals).

+DLPack device capsules:
+Once the runtime is in, add device‑side DLPack export/import for zero‑copy graphs between backends.

+Swifty @jit macro (MVP):
+Start with a macro that captures a Swift closure and emits the small StableHLO textual skeleton we already support, with shape annotations.
+Build out from there.